 Ask for a professional opinion.

-The New York-based stylist explains, "There will be several options for how you can go gray, including decolorizing, doing a series of highlight sessions, a major haircut, or just forgetting about it and letting it go."
+As the New York-based stylist explains, "there will be several options for how you can go gray, including decolorizing, doing a series of highlight sessions, a major haircut, or just forgetting about it and letting it go."

 It might be overwhelming to think about going gray because the process can take quite a while.
 You don't want to be caught in the in-between stage, especially if you've got big events coming up.

 For those who don't want to spend time growing out their gray, Kevin Murphy COLOR.ME Design Director and Education Manager Kate Reid recommends talking to your colorist about your options to "make this an easy transition without any wait time."